Daniel J. Frey

 However…

-Count me as standing against evil.
+Count me as standing against evil till the end of time.

 Standing against the wicked.